-A. Once the trial has begun, coaches, teachers, alternates, and spectators may not talk to, signal, communicate with or coach their teams.

-- B. The only communication allowed during the trial is between trial attorneys. - C. The defendant may sit at the counsel table and communicate with the defense attorneys.
-All communication must be non-disruptive to the trial. - D. After the pretrial, the pretrial attorneys may not sit with the trial attorneys and may not communicate with the trial attorneys at any time. - E. Once the trial has begun, there must be no spectator contact with student team members, whether in the hallway or the courtroom. - F. There will be an automatic deduction of ten points per score sheet if the presider finds that any section of rule (3.3) has been violated.
+- A. Once the trial has begun, coaches, teachers, alternates, and spectators may not communicate with the teams. - B. Mock Trial is a bench trial; attorneys and witnesses may not verbally address the scoring attorneys as if they were a jury. - C. Communication between trial attorneys is allowed during the trial but must be non-disruptive. - D. The defendant may sit at the counsel table and communicate with the defense attorneys.
+All communication must be non-disruptive to the trial. - E. After the pretrial, the pretrial attorneys may not sit with the trial attorneys and may not communicate with the trial attorneys at any time. - F. Once the trial has begun, there must be no spectator contact with student team members, whether in the hallway or the courtroom. - G. If any section on rule 3.3 has been violated, scorers must deduct ten points per score sheet per violation.